falconcomputing/falcon-genome/README.md

 For this example, it takes 415 seconds to complete.
 The htc option accepts multiple BAM files as input.

 ## Tuning Configurations
 Configurations can be tuned to define the settings for each command-line option during the run.
 The default configuration settings are stored in /usr/local/fcs-genome.conf.
 If a file with the same name `fcs-genome.conf` is presented in the present directory, its values will be used to overwrite the default values.
-In addition, environmental variables can be used to overwrite both default configurations and the configurations in `fcs-genome.conf` in the present directory.
+In addition, environmental variables can be used to overwrite both default configurations and the configurations in `fcs-genome.conf` in the present directory.
 An example of the configuration settings for the germline variant calling pipeline is as below:
 ```
 temp_dir = /local/temp